 Meets on the second Tuesday of the month, 7:00 PM

-Members: Isaac Booker, Elizabeth Caputo, Joshua T. Cohen, Ken Coughlin, Miki Fiegel, Sara Lind, Lillian Moore, Richard Robbins, Suzanne Robotti
+Members: Isaac Booker, Elizabeth Caputo, Joshua T. Cohen, Ken Coughlin, Miki Fiegel, Doug Kleiman, Sara Lind, Lillian Moore, Richard Robbins, Suzanne Robotti

 The Transportation Committee addresses every aspect of the district's transportation needs, including infrastructure, streets, sidewalks, pedestrian ramps, traffic signals, traffic patterns, street usage, signage, bus and subway service, ferries, and all types of vehicular uses including automobiles, trucks, bicycles, scooters, skates, wheelchairs, strollers, as well as pedestrians.
 The committee works closely with the Department of Transportation, the Metropolitan Transportation Authority, and other agencies, with an eye toward making the streets, sidewalks, and transit facilities of the Upper West Side the best they can be.

 Meets on the third Thursday of the month, 6:30 PM

 Members: Isaac Booker, Tina Branham, Steven Brown, Catherine DeLazzero, Paul Fischer,

 The focus of YEL is to engage with the community regarding the quality, needs and accessibility of our public libraries, our youth and youth facilities and our schools.